mrixz/quiz-app/README.md

 3. **Run the App**
    Just open `index.html` in your browser.

-## Possible Improvements

-* Add more categories and questions
-* Improve mobile responsiveness
-* Add user authentication for saving personal high scores

 ## About

-This project was created by Mridul Narayanan as a personal learning project.
+This project was created by T S Mridul Narayanan as a personal learning project.
 Feel free to use or modify it for your own purposes.

 ## License